 - whether those strategies are working.

 Now it's time to look for what's missing.
 Are there important pieces of information that aren't being collected?
+Are there too many customer touchpoints that annoy or confuse your customers?
 Are teams not communicating?
 Is there a disconnect between what your company provides and what customers are looking for?

 You have the information to find the gaps.
 This week is about identifying those gaps and brainstorming how you might fill them.
 Take a lot of notes and don't dismiss any ideas out of hand.